Umbracoindevs/umbramn.18.04/README.md

 login via ssh

-sudo spt-get install unrar
+sudo apt-get install unrar
 git clone https://github.com/Umbracoindevs/umbramn.git
 cd umbramn
 sudo unrar x umbrad.rar
 sudo chmod -R 755 *
 sudo bash install.sh
-wait for it to ask for the private key and enter it. it will tell you when its completed and ready to continue to next step. close cold wallet and reopen open my masternodes tab click start missing right click on the one you started and start again for safe measure.
+wait for it to ask for the private key and enter it.

+it will tell you when its completed and ready to continue to next step.

+close cold wallet and reopen
+open debug console again
+COPY AND PAST THIS BUT FIX ALIAS NAME FOR YOUR COORECT ALIAS:

+startmasternode alias false YOURALIAS

+open my masternodes tab to see your masternodes ;)